domhnallohanlon/angular/notes.md

 Directive are angular-specific attributes which are added to HTML tags to run or reference some JavaScript code.

+Angular directives allow you to write HTML that more clearly expresses the intent of your app.

-A directive typically starts with the prefix `ng-`
+A directive typically starts with the prefix `ng-` although it is possible to create your own custom directives too.

 ### More directives